gouldsonium/lorerim-wiki/_support/faqs.md

 > - Enable ENB AA by pressing Shift + Enter in-game and navigating to “Anti Aliasing” in the top left.
 >
 > **LoreTrim:**
 > - Edit SettingsUser.json from the LoreRim - CS Cache mod.
-Under General, set Enable Shaders to false.
+Under Upscaling (near the bottom), set "upscaleMethod" to 1.
 > - Run the game and press the End key to open the CS menu.
 > - Under Display -> Upscaling, switch Method to "Temporal Anti-Aliasing"
 > - Under General, enable Shaders and click "Save Settings".